guaguabujianle/MGraphDTA/README.md

   `python preprocessing.py`
 - Third, run visualization_mgnn.py using
   `python visualization_mgnn.py`
-  and you will the visualization results in MGraphDTA/visualization/results folders.
+  and you will see the visualization results in MGraphDTA/visualization/results folders.
 Note that MGraphDTA/visualization/pretrained_model folder contains a pre-trained model that can be used to produce heatmaps.
 If you want to test Grad-AAM in your own model, please replace this pre-trained model with your own one and modify the path in the visualization_mgnn.py file.